The legal bits

 Before the Service starts, the organist will play about ten minutes of music as the guests arrive.
 Please let us know if there is something you would particularly like to be played at this point.

 We recommend that you choose a short processional piece for the entry of the bride and something suitably happy and jolly for when you leave the church.
 We don’t advise popular film or pop music because it really doesn’t suit a church service and can spoil the occasion.

 You might also like to choose music to be played or sung during the Signing of the Registers - a piece lasting about six or seven minutes is enough.

 Some couples have a soloist at their wedding.
 This may be a singer, or perhaps a instrumentalist.
 Please tell us if this is the case, as they will generally need to rehearse beforehand.
 If you want your own organist to play (rather than ours) the full organist’s fee is still payable to St Albright’s.
-Your choice of organist is subject to the approval of the Rector.
+Your choice of organist is subject to the approval of the Minister.

 Above all, enjoy choosing your wedding music.
 Don’t be shy of having something that is well known - or very different - we will carefully consider your suggestions.
 We are here to help and to make sure your music enriches your wedding service.
 Do please ask us for any help you may need.

 We normally provide two flower arrangements (a contribution to the cost is included in your fee).
 But we would be delighted if you wish to decorate the church for your wedding yourself.
 Here are a few guidelines to ensure that flowers enhance the service rather than dominate or obscure, and are safely positioned.

 Please remember that the church is a place of worship so we ask that all flower arrangements should be left in church after the wedding for the glory of God.
 The only time wedding flowers may be removed immediately after the wedding service is during the penitential seasons of Lent and Advent (when flowers are traditionally discouraged) or by prior arrangement with the Rector.